10 Best Nursing Schools in Houston

 10. San Jacinto College

 San Jacinto College offers several nursing programs from the campuses of one of the best nursing schools in Houston Texas.
-Among the best nursing schools in Houston, San Jacinto College offers a Licensed Vocational Nurse/Paramedic to an ADN – an Associate Degree in Nursing (ADN), a Registered Nurse (RN) to a BSN – a Bachelor of Science in Nursing degree program and a generic Associate Degree in Nursing (ADN) degree or LVN and Bachelor of Science in Nursing degree stand-alone programs.
-San Jacinto College was a top 10 finalist for both 2019 and 2021 Aspen Prize for Community College Excellence, ranking the College among the 10 best community colleges in the nation out of more than 1,100 institutions.
+Among the best nursing schools in Houston, San Jacinto College offers a Licensed Vocational Nurse/Paramedic to an ADN – an Associate Degree in Nursing (ADN), a Registered Nurse (RN) to a BSN (Bachelor of Science in Nursing) degree program and a generic Associate Degree in Nursing (ADN) degree or LVN and Bachelor of Science in Nursing degree stand-alone programs.
+Additionally, the college was a top 10 finalist for the Aspen Prize for Community College Excellence.

 San Jacinto College was established in 1961.
 The school serves many independent school districts in the greater Houston and Pasadena area.
 San Jacinto operates five campuses that serve more than 45,000 students annually.
 San Jacinto College specializes in all levels of paramedic training and emergency medical technology.